JeroenAdam/IoT-aboard/README.md

 * Troubleshooting: use tcpdump (OpenPlotter) and Serial monitor (Arduino IDE), assure Arduino IDE is able to communicate with your ESP8266 module by reviewing the settings appropriate to your unit

 # Remote control installation

-* MR...
+* Flash ([OpenWRT](https://wiki.openwrt.org/toh/tp-link/tl-mr3020) on TP-Link mini router

-* OpenWRT reset procedure: failsafe mode trigger after reset button blinking telnet to 192.168.1.1 (computer IP to 192.168.1.2 over LAN), jffs2reset -y, reboot -f Login with root/(empty) and set password same as OpenPlotter
+* Router reset procedure: failsafe mode trigger after reset button blinking telnet to 192.168.1.1 (computer IP to 192.168.1.2 over LAN), jffs2reset -y, reboot -f Login with root/(empty) and set password same as OpenPlotter